 Not only does this help prevent the child abuse today, but it will also help stop the cycle as those children grow and have families of their own.

 Next steps: If the problem continues to escalate, call again.
 Do not get involved personally.

 - Fear and anxiety are common behaviors from kids who are abused.
-For example, a child who seems afraid to go home or those who worry about letting down a parent or seem afraid to disobey.
+For example, a child who seems afraid to go home or those who are overly worried about letting down a parent or who seem afraid to disobey.

 - Aggression is also a common behavior for kids suffering abuse or neglect.
 It is for this reason that boys who experience abuse are twice as likely to abuse their partners and children as an adult.